sunnysidevibes/raciantau/_posts/2016-10-30-welcome-to-the-new-and-improved-site.markdown

 icon_image: /img/content/ROCK.png
 ---

-To commemorate the conclusion of [Collision 2016]() and the introduction of Racia's new story [Cabin Fever]() we are happy to announce the launch of an improved website.
-We were using the Hugo satic site generator before, but we've moved to using the tried and tested Jekyll generator instead.
-It'll make updating the site a lot easier for myself and for Sal, so you can really be sure we'll update on a timely manner (yay!).
+To commemorate the conclusion of [Collision 2016](){: .cc-active} and the introduction of Racia’s new story [Cabin Fever](){: .cc-active} we are happy to announce the launch of an improved website.
+We were using the Hugo satic site generator before, but we’ve moved to using the tried and tested Jekyll generator instead.
+It’ll make updating the site a lot easier for myself and for the Bear, so you can really be sure we’ll update on a timely manner (yay!).